How long will it take to assemble a Swingset Co. playset? And how many people will I need to help?

 Do I really need a level surface for the swing set?

 Yes, the area where your swing set will be placed must be flat and level.
 This is for safety reasons.
 But it’s not too hard to do, even if your yard is sloped.
 Simply use a shovel and a rake to dig up and level the areas where the posts will rest.

 Do I need any special surface material under and around my swing set?

 Although many people only have grass or dirt under their swing sets, ideally you should put softer material under and around your swing set.
 You can use wood mulch or wood chips, rubber mats, or recycled tire.
 Check to see what’s available in your local hardware store.
 Another good tip is to call your local landscaper and ask if they’ve got extra wood chips they want to get rid of (they often do).
 The layer of padding should be 9” – 12” thick.

 Do I need to paint or seal the swing set after it’s assembled?

-Ideally, you should apply a sealer or paint within the first few months of assembly.
+Ideally, you should apply a sealer or paint within 3-6 months of assembly.
 Any swing set manufacturer will tell you the same.
 Doing this, plus reapplying sealer or paint every 2 years will give your swing set the longest possible life.

 Do I need to anchor the swing set to the ground?
 If so, how?